honeydew-sc/honeydew-ng/docs/reference/all-rules.md

       subject:Welcome to Sharecare
       to:Superwoman

+By default, we will log into the SharecareQA gmail account.
+We can log into a different account if you provide the email as such:

+     # user wants to check the testdsemail@gmail.com account
+     Then I wait for a new email to testdsemail that matches: subject:DailyStrength Registration

-You can specify how long you'd like to wait for the email to arrive.
+You may specify how long you'd like to wait for the email to arrive.

      Then I wait 60 seconds for a new email that matches: subject:Welcome to Sharecare
       to:Superwoman

-If the most recent email that matches the search is already read, it's not the new email that we're looking for.
+If the most recent email that matches the search is already read, it's assumed not to be the new email that we're looking for.
 So, this rule will continue checking the inbox until "the most recent email that matches the search" is unread.
 Note that this will happen when the intended new email is received, but you can cause it to happen if you mark it as unread in the Gmail interface, in case you need to test it.

 If an email is found, you'll probably want to use the `Given` rule
 above: